Leez Priory: History

+Leez was subsequently sold to Guy's Hospital.

 Much of it was demolished in 1753.
 At this time the property was purchased by Guy's Hospital, London.
 Guy's Hospital were still the owners in 1910, and for some time the property had been rented out as a private residence.

 The priory was designated a Grade I listed building in 1952.

 In 1995, Leez Priory was the first country house in the UK to be licensed to hold civil ceremonies.